 Parents of older children, meaning 4 and up, will need to check for the following signs of abuse.
 These children will need to be checked for physical injuries, burns, bruises, scars, and brain injuries.
 Parents will also want to look for any mental and emotional trauma that might have developed over the years and make sure that the doctor notes it down.
 Mental and emotional trauma will have the same symptoms as anybody else would have: tremors, nightmares, wetting the bed, temper tantrums, problems controlling their emotions, fear, lack of trust.

 But mainly, the parents are going to want to be ready to get their children to a counselor, therapist, or psychologist earlier, rather than later.
 This step is important for getting ahead of the scars the trauma may cause in the future; it will help these children be able to deal with events that happen later in life.

 What Can The Button Law Firm Do to Help With Your Daycare Negligence And Abuse Case?

 At the end of the day, these parents are now feeling the guilt of what was created by this monster, Rebecca Anderson.
 If you want to know more about the criminal process and understand what's going to happen with Rebecca Anderson from the criminal aspect, you can track that case here.

 What the Button Law Firm does for all of our clients that are victims of daycare negligence and abuse is make sure that parents understand the different medical treatments that are involved with severe abuse and neglect cases like these.

-If feel that you need to speak to a daycare negligence attorney, please call us at 214-888-2216 or fill out our Contact Us form to receive free daycare negligence information.
+If you feel that you need to speak to a daycare negligence attorney, please call us at 214-699-4409 or fill out our Contact Us form to receive free daycare negligence information.
 We want to help you.
-The Button Law Firm works on Contingency fees so you will never have an out of pocket expense.
+The Button Law Firm works on Contingency fees so you will never have an out-of-pocket expense.